FrancescoPorta97/assignment_RL/README.md

 ## Potential Improvements

 ### Addressing High Policy Entropy
 - Reduce input tokens from 128 → 32 (to match actual usage).
+(DONE 4-10)
 - Restrict output layer to 32 actions.
+(DONE 4-10)
 - Generate cost matrices from **symmetric distributions** instead of uniform to lower variance.
 - Give a bonus to exploitation to get to a less noisy policy
 - Leverage **GPU computation** for larger experiments.